RonanMcCaffrey/bitcoin-checker/README.md

 A local browser window should appear and after a few seconds, bitcoin transactions should start to appear.

+Alternatively, to view the app in action, simply enter: https://ronanmccaffrey.github.io/bitcoin-checker/ in your webbrowser and see it running via GitHub Pages!

 # Further Improvements
 Use services to handle all the Websocket implementation details Use Charting libraries to visualise data